IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_first_angular_app.md

 - `karma.conf.js` - contains configuration for the unit tests.
 - `style.css` - stylesheet with styles that are global for your application, it is similar to a resource dictionary defined in `App.xaml` in WPF.

+### Run the application

 Now we are ready to run the application, but in Visual Studio Code you cannot just press F5.
 We are going to open the Visual Studio Code Terminal by clicking in the menu on Terminal -> New Terminal or by pressing Ctrl + Shift + `.
-In order to run the application you should execute the following command
+In order to run the application, you should execute the following command:

 ```cmd
 ng serve
 ```

-After the application is started you can open it in the browser on the following URL http://localhost:4200/.
-If you want your app to open automatically in the browser you should use the following command:
+After the application is started, you can open it in the browser on the following URL http://localhost:4200/.
+If you want your app to open automatically in the browser, you should use the following command:

 ```cmd
 ng serve -o